-International strategies are a growth strategy that requires companies to market their products or services outside the national or local market.
+International strategies are growth strategy that requires companies to market their products or services outside the national or local market.

 The company must evaluate the international environment, evaluate its capabilities and formulate strategies for entering foreign markets.
 The company may begin exporting products or services to foreign countries or establish a subsidiary in other countries to produce and market products or services.

 In such a strategy, the company has to implement the strategies and monitor and control its foreign operations.
 International strategies require a different strategic perspective from the strategies implemented in the national context.

 The organization may roll back or retreat from its present position to survive or improve its performance.
 The company can adopt this strategy during a recession, intense competition, scarcity of resources, and reorganization of the company to reduce spending.